asen/smg/README.md

 ## Run in k8s

-Check the k8s/ for example deployment yamls, including in-cluster monitoring with auto-discovery (similar to Prometheus)
+Check the k8s/ dir for example deployment yamls, including in-cluster monitoring with auto-discovery (similar to Prometheus)

 ## Install and configure in classic mode